The Orographic Effect – What It Is And Its Impact On Weather Conditions

 Conclusion

-As this article clearly illustrated, even though the term orographic effect may sound foreign to you, the actual occurrence takes place all around the world and can literally be situated right on your doorstep.
+As this article clearly illustrates, even though the term orographic effect may sound foreign to you, the actual occurrence takes place all around the world and can literally be situated right on your doorstep.

 The aim of this post was to highlight the orographic effect, define the occurrence, and explain the process through which it occurs.